Thailand

 Koh Phi Phi

-In 2000 it became famous for its appearance in the British-American film 'The Beach,' starring Leonardo DiCaprio.
-An increase in tourism was attributed to the film's release, which sadly resulted in environmental degradation and the closure of Maya Bay in 2018.
+In 2000, it became famous for its appearance in the British-American film The Beach, which starred Leonardo DiCaprio.
+The film's release was attributed to an increase in tourism, which sadly resulted in environmental degradation and the closure of Maya Bay in 2018.
 The good news is that nature is returning in droves.
 The bay has reopened but remains protected, and visitor numbers are limited.
-2004 also saw mass devastation on the islands that resulted from the disastrous tsunami.

 Your captain can take you to the island's main attractions and explore Phaya Naak (Viking Cave), adorned with cave paintings and where edible bird nests are collected for the famed Bird's Nest Soup.
-These edible bird's nests are the most expensive animal-made products consumed by man.
+These nests are the most expensive animal-made products consumed by man.
 The nests are sold for prices up to US$3,000 per pound!
 You can also explore secret bays that are only accessible by boat.

 Koh Hong and Phang Nga Bay